netgroup-polito/frog4/README.md

 # The FROG (v.4)

-The FROG is a SDN/NFV/cloud service orchestrator that supports multiple heterogeneous domains.
+The FROG is a SDN/NFV/cloud orchestration architecture that supports multiple heterogeneous domains.

 The FROG is made of several components.
 Given that a complex infrastructure is composed by several domains (e.g., SDN/OpenFlow network, OpenStack cloud), each (homogeneous) infrastructure domain is handled by a dedicated FROG domain orchestrator.